 |Easy Dinner Casserole: German Bierock|| || |

-- 2 packaged crescent rolls such as Pillsbury (or Pillsbury Seamless Dough works well)
+- 2 packages crescent rolls such as Pillsbury (or Pillsbury Seamless Dough works well)

 - 1.5 pounds of ground beef